-Key Audit Matter How our audit addressed the key audit matter Impairment testing of Goodwill and Other Indefinite Life Intangible Assets As disclosed in Note 17 of the Company's financial statements the Company has goodwill of \$11.75m and brand assets of \$21.5m allocated to the Company's cash-generating unit ('CGU').
-Goodwill and brand assets were significant to our audit due to the size of the assets and the subjectivity, complexity and uncertainty inherent in the measurement of the recoverable amount of the CGU for the purpose of the required annual impairment test.
-The measurement of a CGU's recoverable amount includes the assessment and calculation of its 'value in-use'.
-Management has completed the annual impairment test for the CGU as at 31 March 2020.
-Our audit procedures among others included: Evaluating Management's determination of the Company's CGU based on our understanding of the nature of the Company's business and the economic environment in which the business operates.
-We also analysed the internal reporting of the Company to assess how the CGU is monitored and reported.
-Evaluating the competence, capabilities, objectivity and expertise of Management's external valuation expert and the appropriateness of the expert's work as audit evidence for the relevant assertions.
-Challenging Management's assumptions and estimates used to determine the recoverable value of the goodwill and brand assets, including those relating to forecasted revenue, cost,
+- Understanding and evaluating the Company's internal controls relevant to the accounting estimates used to determine the recoverable value of the Company's CGU. - Evaluating Management's determination of the Company's CGU based on our understanding of the nature of the Company's business and the economic environment in which the segments operate.
+We also analysed the internal reporting of the Company to assess how the CGU are monitored and reported. - Evaluating the competence, capabilities, objectivity and expertise of Management's external valuation expert and the appropriateness of the expert's work as audit evidence for the valuation assertion. - Challenging Management's assumptions and estimates used to determine the recoverable value of its indefinite life intangible assets, including those relating to forecasted revenue, cost, capital expenditure and discount rates, by adjusting for future events and corroborating the key market related assumptions to external data (including the consideration of the impact of the COVID-19 pandemic).